aleshaleksey/fansys23/12-equipment-economy.md

 ### Upkeep

 Upkeep is distinct from labour cost, as it accounts only for minimal costs associated with keeping the labourer/hireling in working condition, and not the wages.
 This includes the upkeep cost of food, board and specialist equipment.
-It can also include the costs of various social/societal functions and rituals needed to maintain the position.
+It can also include the costs of various social/societal functions, guild memberships and rituals needed to maintain the position.
 For example, a magistrate may need to participate in "expensive" social events to retain a degree of "respectability", a mercenary may need to attend training and replace equipment, and a mage may need maintain a supply of rare and expensive material components.

 This table is for medium sized humanoids.
 For every increase in size category, upkeep is increased by a factor of 4.